NyG2/CISC374-BirdTutorial-Copy-/README.md

 Video:

 In the video where I am playing my prototype, the sound effects are muffled for some reason, but the sound effects are clear when I play without recording.
+Also, in the video the bird wing is moving, it can be hard to see in the video(just a heads up).